Sonali-at-work/Olist-Data-Modelling-And-Analytics-SQL/README.md

 ### Relationships & Grain Alignment

 Orders act as a central business process linking:
-Customers
+Customers ,
-Order items
+Order items ,
-Payments
+Payments ,
-Reviews
+Reviews.
 Order items connect products and sellers at the most detailed transactional level.
 Dimensions are never joined directly to each other — joined only through facts.
 Surrogate keys are used only in dimensions and facts, never in the Silver layer.